Founder, therapeutic consultant & workshop leader

 For the past 5 years, I have been working as a Mental Health and Wellbeing Consultant to a leading London Prep School, setting up and running the school's SEAL provision and counselling service.

-I have worked therapeutically in education, NHS, charity and arts organisations as well as in private practice.
-I also have a background in theatre and spent many years using drama with children with special educational needs.
+Since qualifying 14 years ago, I have worked therapeutically in education, NHS, charity and arts organisations as well as in private practice.
+I also have a background in theatre and work with the literary departments of The Orange Tree and Theatre 503.

 I trained at The Tavistock Clinic (PG Cert/Dip Applied Systemic Theory), Central School of Speeach and Drama (MA Drama and Movement Therapy) and Edinburgh University (MA Hons History).
 I am registered with the Health and Care Professions Council who regulate allied health professionals across the country.
 You can check my registration by clicking here.

-I am also a parent who understands the challenges of raising children.
-I enjoy working with young people of all ages and have a particular interest in working with families who have been through, or are going through, divorce or separation.
+I am a parent to two children who regularly remind me of the difference between theory and practice!
+I have a particular interest in working with families who have been through, or are going through, divorce or separation.

 Experience You Can Count On